 There’s no need for complicated mind games, or for trying to understand the full ramifications of our lack of action.

-I remember doing 12 sets of 12 reps of squats with a bit less than I used to weigh a couple years ago.
+I remember doing 12 sets of 12 reps of squats with a bit less than I used to weigh a couple of years ago.
 I remember listening to David Goggins whispering words of greatness in my headphones.
 I remember my desire to quit.

 After seven sets I was done.
 And I was kind of proud of what I had achieved.
 After all, I hated training legs, and it was more than 50% of what I had to do.